kumahq/kuma-website/app/_src/guides/federate.md

 ```

 ### Setup the minikube tunnel
-If you are using Minikube for local testing, you can take advantage of the built-in minikube tunnel command.
+If you are using minikube for local testing, you can take advantage of the built-in minikube tunnel command.
 This command allows load balancer addresses to be provisioned using localhost.

 {% tip %}
-Using nohup will allow the tunnel to continue running should your current terminal session end.
+Using `nohup` will allow the tunnel to continue running should your current terminal session end.
 {% endtip %}

 ```sh